International Affairs - BA

 What will I learn?

-You’ll get a strong foundation in political science and economics with interdisciplinary electives and foreign language study.
-To become inter-culturally competent, you’ll be required to either study in another country or participate in a directed research study that is international in scope.
-Our students have gained global and cultural awareness by studying in several different countries, including Peru, Germany and Jordan.
+You’ll get a strong foundation in political science and economics combined with interdisciplinary electives and foreign language study.
+To grow your inter-cultural competency, you’ll be required to either study in another country or participate in a directed research study that is international in scope.
+Our graduates have studied in many different countries, including Peru, Germany, Jordan, and Spain.
+Your program will culminate in a capstone research project on a globally focused topic of your choice.

 What can I do with a degree in international affairs?

-You’ll be prepared for a position or graduate study in many fields, including international affairs, international relations, comparative politics, public policy, diplomacy, global environmental policy, human rights, international law and organization, international business, international political economy, international development, peace and conflict resolution, international service, and international humanitarian relief.
+You’ll be prepared for a career or graduate study in many different fields, including international affairs, international relations, comparative politics, public policy, diplomacy, global environmental policy, human rights, international law and organization, international business, international political economy, international development, peace and conflict resolution, international service, and international humanitarian relief.

 Job titles: